stefanozanella/wilbur/README.md

-# OpenWRT Build and Provisioning Orchestration
+# OpenWRT Builder

+This project provides a comprehensive infrastructure for building and provisioning OpenWRT images easily and in an automated fashion.

+For more information about OpenWRT, please check http://openwrt.org

 ## Project structure
 * `kernel_configs`: contains the different kernel configurations used to build